-Labour Mobility in Canada
+Labour mobility in Canada

-For employers, labour mobility provides a larger pool of qualified candidates and a simpler process for hiring skilled workers from other parts of Canada.
+For employers, labour mobility provides a larger pool of qualified candidates, and a simpler process for hiring skilled workers from other parts of Canada.

-To address these barriers, governments across the country* signed the Agreement on Internal Trade (AIT) to make it easier for people to access job opportunities across Canada.
+Individual provinces and territories often have different rules governing certification.
+To address this, governments across the country (except Nunavut) signed the Agreement on Internal Trade (AIT) in 1995.
+Chapter 7 (Labour Mobility) of the Agreement makes it easier for people to access job opportunities across Canada.